emdb-empiar/ahds/README.rst

 	* 	Classes abstracting contours

 The user-level DataStreams class is the preferred way to use the module.
-It takes the name of an Amira |reg| file and encapsulates an iterator of data streams.
+It takes the name of an Amira (R) file and encapsulates an iterator of data streams.

 .. code:: python